Retired federal judge recounts the 'Grand Bargain' that saved Detroit

 SCOTT DETROW, HOST:

-GERALD ROSEN: Forty percent of the street lights were out.
+GERALD ROSEN: Forty percent of the streetlights were out.
 The water and sewer system was completely beyond its shelf life.
 We were springing floods all over the region.
 Snow wasn't being plowed.
 Garbage wasn't being picked up.
 Police response time was over an hour.
-The national average was 11 minutes.
 There were 12,000 fires a year.
-City workers had no collective bargaining agreements.
 And really, the city had no assets other than the Detroit Institute of Art, and all of the creditors wanted to liquidate it.

-ROSEN: Well, there were 170,000 different creditors, but, of course, those would be broken into groups, and the major groups were, of course, the retirees.
-And with their retiree health care debt, which was almost $6 billion, and their pension under funding debt, which was $3 1/2 billion conservatively stated - really, it was much more than that.
-The other creditors were bond issuers and their insurers of all kinds.
-Of course, it was a bankruptcy, so anything that one creditor got would leave less for other creditors (laughter).
+ROSEN: Well, there were 170,000 different creditors, but, of course, those would be broken into groups.
+And the major groups were, of course, the retirees.
+And with their retiree healthcare debt, which was almost $6 billion and their pension underfunding debt, which was 3.5 billion, conservatively stated - really, it was much more than that.
+The other creditors were bond issuers, and they're insurers of all kinds.
+Of course, it was a bankruptcy.
+So anything that one creditor got would leave less for other creditors.

 DETROW: Yeah.

 ROSEN: In addition, the city workers had had no collective bargaining agreements for years and years, so the unions were an important component of it.
-The water system - water and sewer department, as I mentioned, was completely broken and needed to be reconstructed almost entirely from the beginning.
 These are just some of the, you know, groups that we had to contend with.
-There were many more, of course, on the political side.
-There were the Republicans and Democrats in the legislature and the governor and, of course, the county executives, the emergency manager who had been appointed by the governor.
+There were many more, of course.
+On the political side, there were the Republicans and Democrats in the legislature and the governor and, of course, the county executives.
 Then overlaying all of this was the art, the...

 DETROW: Yeah.